-Children whose parent/guardians do not pay their meal charges will be referred to the Principal for assistance in collecting payment.
+Parent/guardians that do not pay their child's meal charges will be referred to the Principal for assistance in collecting payment.
 Principals will assist Nutrition Services in collecting the outstanding meal charges.
 In addition, principals may contact school social workers for assistance as needed.

 At the end of the school year, the amount of uncollected meal debt must be paid to the

 Child Nutrition meal fund account from a district funding source.
 These monies typically come from the general fund, which directly impacts our ability to provide the full range of instructional services designed to support the academic success of our students.
 Our hope is that through establishment and application of this policy, no meal debts will go unpaid, and all general fund monies will go toward our students’ educational experience.

 Based on your annual earnings, you may be eligible to receive the Earned Income Tax Credit from the Federal Government (Federal EITC).
 The Federal EITC is a refundable federal income tax credit for low-income working individuals and families.
 The Federal EITC has no effect on certain welfare benefits.
 In most cases, Federal EITC payments will not be used to determine eligibility for Medicaid, Supplemental Security Income, food stamps, low-income housing, or most Temporary Assistance For Needy Families payments.
 Even if you do not owe federal taxes, you must file a federal tax return to receive the Federal EITC.
 Be sure to fill out the Federal EITC form in the Federal Income Tax Return Booklet.
 For information regarding your eligibility to receive the Federal EITC, including information on how to obtain the Internal Revenue Service (IRS) Notice 797 or any other necessary forms and instructions, contact the IRS by calling 1-800-829-3676 or through its website at www.irs.gov.